Skip to content

 • Ephesians 6:12 - Our struggle is spiritual: "We do not wrestle against flesh and blood, but... against spiritual forces of evil."
 Behind relational conflicts, temptations, cultural lies = spiritual battle.
 NOT just human problems.

 • 1 Peter 5:8 - Satan prowls like a lion: "Your adversary the devil prowls around like a roaring lion, seeking someone to devour."
-Satan is REAL, active, and dangerous—NOT a cartoon character with pitchfork.
+Satan is REAL, active, and dangerous, NOT a cartoon character with a pitchfork.

 • 1 John 4:4 - Greater is He in you: "He who is in you is greater than he who is in the world."
-Christians have HOLY SPIRIT living inside—infinitely more powerful than Satan.
+Christians have the HOLY SPIRIT living inside, infinitely more powerful than Satan.

 • Luke 10:19 - Jesus gave us authority: "I have given you authority... over all the power of the enemy."
 Believers have Christ's delegated authority.
 We're NOT powerless victims.